uptonking/note4yaoo/lib-collab-crdt-algorithms.md

 - [Faster CRDTs: An Adventure in Optimization | Hacker News_202108](https://news.ycombinator.com/item?id=28017204)
   - This is still hard for me to determine when position-based list CRDT (Logoot, LogootSPlit, ...) are better than tombstone-based list CRDT (RGA, RgaSplit, Yata, ...).
 It could be worth to assess that.
   - 3 year ago I started an update of LogootSplit.
-The new CRDT is named Dotted LogootSplit [1] and enables delta-synchronizations.
+The new CRDT is named Dotted LogootSplit and enables delta-synchronizations.
 The work is not finished: I had other priorities such as writing my thesis
   - I have to perform some benchmark.
 However I'm more interested in the hypothetical advantages of Dotted LogootSplit regarding synchronization over unreliable networks.
-From an engineering point-of-view, I'm using a partially-persistent-capable AVL tree [2].
+From an engineering point-of-view, I'm using a partially-persistent-capable AVL tree.
 Eventually I would like to switch to a partially-persistent-capable b-tree.
 Unfortunately writing a paper is very time consuming, and time is missing.

 - https://news.ycombinator.com/item?id=18193094
   - My hunch(预感；直觉) is that because CRDTs are so much easier to grok(通过感觉意会) than OT, engineers are empowered to make use case-specific improvements that aren't reflected in academic literature.